 GEN-S 097 - Orientation to Canvas

-The face to face orientation is a one day - 2 hour student orientation and is not required!.
+The face to face orientation is a free, one day, two hour student orientation and is not required!
 It will take you through the basics of how to use the Canvas platform for online classes and is highly recommended for new online students and students who are unfamiliar with Canvas.
-Sign up in the Registration office or through OASIS.
+Sign up at the Registration office or through OASIS.

 CIS 100 - COMPUTER LITERACY FOR ONLINE LEARNING: This two credit class will help prepare students for success in online learning by focusing on basic computer literacy and eLearning environments.

 CIS 101 - COMPUTER LITERACY ASSESSMENT; This one credit class will allow students to demonstrate mastery of basic computer use, file management, word processing, spreadsheets, the World Wide Web, and email, through assessment tests.
 This is an on-line course.